 I am delighted to have my friend Marva from SunSparkleShine visiting on the blog.
 This girl knows her way around a plan and a strategy!
-I hope her words and her time management resources are encouraging as you seek to make all your minutes matter.
+I hope her words are encouraging as you seek to make all your minutes matter.

 It is said that the road to hell is paved with good intentions.
 I’m not sure about that but I can tell you if I had a dollar for all the times I had good intentions when starting a project, I’d be a rich woman.
 Now ask me about how good I’ve been about following through with those good intentions, well, that’s another matter.